51Degrees/documentation/src/concepts/metadata/profiles.md

 | Component| The @component which the **profile** relates to.
 This is the @component which the **profile** contains @values for. |
 | Values   | The @values which define the **profile**.
 These are the reason for a **profile**, to return @values for @properties. |
 | Signature count| The number of signatures which define how to find the **profile**.
 This is internal to the @fiftyoneengine and differs slightly in meaning between each. |

+# Retrieval

+**Profiles** can be retrieved from a @fiftyoneengine where the id is known.
+The id remains unique across
+@datafiles (both different @datatiers and different release dates), so can be used as an efficient way to store results with the intention of retrieving the @values at a later date.

+All **profiles** can also be returned as a collection to be iterated.